 6.10.
-Switch on/off behavior
+Light behavior

 Occupancy sensing allows for automatic switch on or off of groups of lights pending on the detection of occupancy.
 Daylight sensing allows for regulating the lights to a desired set point pending on the ingress of daylight.
-To enable how a group of lights acts on occupancy and whether lights in zones need to be regulated for ingress of daylight, the system allows to configure a number of so called switch on/off behaviors.
+To enable how a group of lights acts on occupancy and whether lights in zones need to be regulated for ingress of daylight, the system allows to configure a number of so called light behaviors.
 After selecting a behavior, optionally parameters can be adapted to further tailor the behavior of the system to the requirements.